 Is your broadband good enough?

-The typical Curran and Inver, Mid and East Antrim (BT40) line runs 108 Mbps.
+The typical Curran and Inver (BT40) line runs 108 Mbps.

 Working from home